Jan Láníček

 Jan Láníček (born 1981) is a Czech historian who studies Czechoslovak Jewish history in the twentieth century and the Czechoslovak government-in-exile.
 He graduated from Palacký University Olomouc (2006) and received his doctorate from the University of Southampton (2011).
-He is currently a lecturer at the University of New South Wales in Sydney, Australia.
+He is currently an associate professor of history at the University of New South Wales in Sydney, Australia.
 He is the co-editor of the Australian Journal of Jewish Studies.
 He was the Vice-President (NSW) of the Australian Association for Jewish Studies.